-Metropolitan Seraphim (Lukyanov) was the ROCOR Diocesan Bishop for Western Europe (including the parishes in the UK) from 1927 to 1946.
+Metropolitan Seraphim (Lukyanov) was the Ruling Bishop of Western Europe, including the parishes in the United Kingdom, from 1927 to 1946.

 Alexander Lukyanov, the future Metropolitan Seraphim, was born in 1879 in Saratov, Russia.
-There he attended parochial school, then the Saratov seminary from 1897 to 1900 seminary, followed by studies at the Kazan Theological Academy from 1900 to 1904.
+There he attended parochial school, then the Saratov seminary from 1897 to 1900, followed by studies at the Kazan Theological Academy from 1900 to 1904.
 Alexander was tonsured as a monk, receiving the name Seraphim, in 1902; and in 1903 he was ordained to the Holy Priesthood.
 After graduating from the Kazan Academy, Fr Seraphim was an assistant professor of the seminary in Ufa.
-In 1907 he was elevated to become an archimandrite and the Rector of the seminary in Taurida.
+In 1907 he was elevated to the dignity of Archimandrite and became the Rector of the seminary in Taurida.
 In 1911 he became Rector of the seminary in Saratov.

-From 1914 to 1917, Archimandrite Seraphim, having been consecrated to the episcopate, was Bishop of Sortavala in Karelia; and in 1917 he participated in the Pan-Russian Council.
-In 1918, he became Bishop of Finland and then, in 1920, Archbishop.
+From 1914 to 1917, Archimandrite Seraphim, having been consecrated to the episcopacy, was Bishop of Sortavala in Karelia; and in 1917 he participated in the Pan-Russian Council.
+In 1918, he became Bishop of Finland and in 1920 was elevated to the rank of Archbishop.

-When the Orthodox community in Finland joined the Patriarchate of Constantinople, Archbishop Seraphim protested and refused to recognize Bishop Germanus (Ava), whom Constantinople had appointed.
-Archbishop Seraphim finally had to leave Finland under pressure from the authorities and was appointed Rector of the parish in London, becoming a vicar bishop to Metropolitan Evlogy in Paris.
-After the break between Metropolitan Evlogy and the Holy Synod in 1926, Archbishop Seraphim remained faithful to the ROCOR Hierarchy, which, in turn, entrusted him with the leadership of the Diocese of Western Europe, with his see in Paris.
+When the Orthodox community in Finland joined the Patriarchate of Constantinople, Archbishop Seraphim protested and refused to recognise Bishop Germanus (Ava), whom Constantinople had appointed into a territory traditionally governed by the Russian Orthodox Church.
+Archbishop Seraphim finally had to leave Finland under pressure from the authorities, and was appointed Rector of the parish in London, becoming Vicar Bishop to Metropolitan Evlogy in Paris.
+After the break between Metropolitan Evlogy and the Holy Synod in 1926, Archbishop Seraphim remained faithful to the Hierarchy of the ROCOR, which, in turn, entrusted him with the leadership of the Diocese of Western Europe, with his see in Paris.